naeemakram/PlaywrightTest01/README.md

 ## Important note about running tests via GitHub Actions/Azure etc.
   Running on Ubuntu VMs is headless mode is supported by default.
   If you wanna run non-headless mode you'll need to setup X GUI.
 Extra frills!

+## Note
+`--save-storage`
+  With npx playwright codegen allows you to preserve authenticated state by saving cookies and localStorage.
+Super handy for recording tests with common authentication steps!